LiamWebDev/awesomeLinkSaver/step_by_step.md

   - create babelrc file
   - we need to make webpack use babel (and use tools of webpack more advanced) -> Loaders

+# step 3: plugin for index

+- Also to implement basically the index.html properly we need the HtmlWebPackPlugin
+- app.use(express.static("src/client"));
+- error on my code: app.use(express.static("dist")); // was what we wanted

 # final step

 - move the code link awesome to this